pion/website/content/en/blog/fec-with-pion.md

 6. **FEC is best for high-latency networks**
    FEC is designed to avoid the delay of waiting for retransmissions, but for example, if your round-trip time (RTT) is under 30-50ms, do you really need it?
 In low-latency networks, simply retransmitting lost packets might be more efficient and better overall than sending redundant data up front.

 So, Start with the lowest cost protection first (Opus in-band FEC for audio, RTX for video).
 Add FEC only when telemetry shows sustained loss or when you have bandwidth room.
-FEC should be a dynamic option, not a set-and-forget checkbox that you enable for all users, and all network conditions..
+FEC should be a dynamic option, not a set-and-forget checkbox that you enable for all users, and all network conditions.

 ## FEC algorithms beyond XOR